-Control measures not currently listed in the BMPs may be proposed in a Dust Mitigation Plan.
-Such unlisted Control Measures will be reviewed by DAQ staff and may require additional information regarding their effectiveness.
-Any unlisted Control Measure must clearly meet the control requirements for an activity category.
+Control measures not currently listed in the BMPs may be proposed in a dust mitigation plan.
+Such unlisted control measures will be reviewed by the Department of Environment and Sustainability, Division of Air Quality (DAQ) and may require additional information regarding their effectiveness.
+Any unlisted control measure must clearly meet the control requirements for an activity category.

-DAQ will apply the following minimum criteria when evaluating any unlisted Control Measures a Permittee proposes to meet the control requirements for a BMP:
+DAQ will apply the following minimum criteria when evaluating any unlisted control measures proposed for meeting the control requirements for a BMP:

-- a.
-The Control Measure technique is a new or alternative technology demonstrated to be equally or more effective in meeting the control requirement than existing Control Measures; - b.
-Site logistics do not practically allow for implementation of a listed Control Measure as written (e.g., road width prevents truck entry or preexisting barriers limit the size or width of a gravel pad); or - c.
-The Owner/Operator demonstrates that a listed Control Measure is technically infeasible due to site-specific or material-specific conditions such that implementation of the Control Measure will not provide a benefit in reducing Fugitive Dust (e.g., presoaking screened, washed rock when handling).
+- The control measure technique is a new or alternative technology demonstrated to be equally or more effective in meeting the control requirement than existing control measures; - b.
+Site logistics do not practically allow for implementation of a listed control measure as written (e.g., road width prevents truck entry or preexisting barriers limit the size or width of a gravel pad); or - c.
+It is demonstrated that a listed control measure is technically infeasible due to site-specific or material-specific conditions such that implementation of the control measure will not provide a benefit in reducing fugitive dust (e.g., presoaking screened, washed rock when handling).

-BMP 01 BACKFILLING (Filling area previously excavated or Trenched)
+BMP 01 BACKFILLING (filling area previously excavated or trenched)

-- (a) Maintain optimum moisture content in backfill material and operate equipment in a manner that limits Fugitive Dust to comply with the AQRs before, during, and after handling of material and during storage until the long-term stabilization requirements listed in BMP 11 are achieved. - (1) Pre-water surface soils where support equipment and vehicles will operate, and maintain in a stabilized condition. - (2) Dedicate an adequate water source to backfilling equipment and apply water as needed to minimize Dust. - (3) Empty loader bucket slowly and minimize drop height from loader bucket. - (4) Ensure backfill material is moist or crusted at all times. - (5) Apply water, surfactant, or tackifier to maintain disturbed soils in a stable condition to limit Fugitive Dust.
+- (a) Maintain optimum moisture content in backfill material and operate equipment in a manner that limits fugitive dust to comply with the AQRs before, during, and after handling of material and during storage until the long-term stabilization requirements listed in BMP 11 are achieved. - (1) Pre-water surface soils where support equipment and vehicles will operate, and maintain in a stabilized condition. - (2) Dedicate an adequate water source to backfilling equipment and apply water as needed to minimize dust. - (3) Empty loader bucket slowly and minimize drop height from loader bucket. - (4) Ensure backfill material is moist or crusted at all times. - (5) Apply water or surfactant to maintain disturbed soils in a stable condition to limit fugitive dust.

-Note: The appropriate Control Measure for the project soil type must be selected from Table 1.
+Note: The appropriate control measure for the project soil type must be selected from Table 1.

-BMP 02 BLASTING - Abrasive (Sandblasting, abrasive blasting, and/or hydro-blasting)
+BMP 02 BLASTING - Abrasive (sandblasting, abrasive blasting, and/or hydro-blasting)

-- (a) Ensure soil moisture is maintained to limit Fugitive Dust where support equipment and vehicles will operate until the long-term stabilization requirements listed in BMP 11 are achieved. - (1) Pre-water surface soils and maintain in a stabilized condition. - (2) If water is not effective, apply and maintain a surfactant and/or Dust Palliative on surface soils as needed. - (b) Limit visible Emissions to no more than an average of 40% Opacity for any period totaling 3 minutes in any 60-minute period, or to no more than 50% instantaneous Opacity, pursuant to the AQRs. - (c) Hydro-blasting (using water as the propellant) must be conducted in a manner that maintains visible Emissions within Opacity standards. - (d) Stabilize Particulate Matter in the surrounding area following blasting. - (1) Clean Particulate Matter from the surrounding area and water disturbed soils after blasting. - (2) If water is not effective, apply and maintain a surfactant and/or Dust Palliative on the surrounding area following blasting.
+- (a) Ensure soil moisture is maintained to limit fugitive dust where support equipment and vehicles will operate until the long-term stabilization requirements listed in BMP 11 are achieved. - (1) Pre-water surface soils and maintain in a stabilized condition. - (2) If water is not effective, apply and maintain a surfactant and/or dust palliative on surface soils as needed. - (b) Limit visible emissions to no more than an average of 40% opacity for any period totaling 3 minutes in any 60-minute period, or to no more than 35% instantaneous opacity, pursuant to the AQRs. - (c) Hydro-blasting (using water as the propellant) must be conducted in a manner that maintains visible emissions within opacity standards. - (d) Stabilize particulate matter in the surrounding area following blasting. - (1) Clean particulate matter from the surrounding area and water disturbed soils after blasting. - (2) If water is not effective, apply and maintain a surfactant and/or dust palliative on the surrounding area following blasting.

-Note: Whenever possible, abrasive blasting should be conducted within an enclosed structure to limit the release of visible Emissions to the atmosphere.
+Note: Whenever possible, abrasive blasting should be conducted within an enclosed structure to limit the release of visible emissions to the atmosphere.

-BMP 03 BLASTING - Soil and Rock (Explosive blasting of soil and rock)
+BMP 03 BLASTING - Soil and Rock (explosive blasting of soil and rock)